 Thanksgiving is probably the most artery-clogging holiday.
 And just because your holiday meal is vegetarian or vegan doesn’t necessarily mean it’s heart-healthy.
-Processed, sugary, salty and high-fat foods abound, even in the vegan world.
-So this holiday, follow these tips and be kind to your heart as well as to animals.
+Processed, sugary, salty, and high-fat foods abound, even in the vegan world.
+So this holiday, follow these tips and be kind to your heart:

-Start with one third the amount called for in a recipe (except for baking recipes) and go from there.
-You’ll be surprised that you don’t miss it.
+Start with one-third the amount called for in a recipe (except for baking recipes) and go from there.
+You’ll be surprised that you won’t miss it.
 Use lemon juice to brighten the flavors of vegetables, which will reduce the need for salt.
 If you are using commercial broths, be sure to look for the lowest sodium brands you can find.

 Instead of one vegetable side dish, why not serve four or five?
-Be sure to include some superstar vegetables like kale, Brussels sprouts and broccoli so you can load up on antioxidants.
-Remember, the more vegetables on your plate, the less carbs and sugar you’ll eat during the meal.
+Be sure to include some superstar vegetables like kale, Brussels sprouts, and broccoli so you can load up on antioxidants.
+Remember, the more vegetables on your plate, the fewer carbs and sugar you’ll eat during the meal.

 For delicious, plant-based recipes and ideas, check out our Ultimate Thanksgiving Menu.
 Most of the recipes are hearty with vegetables and good for your heart.
 Happy Thanksgiving and happy eating!

 - Eat Less Meat: Download Food Monster, the largest plant-based Recipe app on the App Store, to help reduce your environmental footprint, save animals and get healthy.
 You can also buy a hard or soft copy of our favorite vegan cookbooks.

 - Reduce Your Fast Fashion Footprint: Take initiative by standing up against fast fashion Pollution and supporting sustainable and circular brands like Tiny Rescue that raise awareness around important issues through recycled zero-waste clothing designed to be returned and remade over and over again.